numeract/multinode-multicore-r-shiny/Local Setup - Windows host.md

 > q()
 ```

-#### If successful, you have completed the steps needed for the local setup.
+#### If successful, you have completed the steps needed for the local setup on a Windows host.